 When you needle up for the American Red Cross, they collect roughly one pint of blood and several test tubes—all of which are stored in iced coolers until they can be transported to an official Red Cross center.
 From there, the samples are spun in centrifuges to separate the red cells, platelets, and plasma, and the tubes are sent out for testing at one of three national labs.

 Samples that come back disease-free are then stored at the center—red cells last in a 6 ºC refrigerator for up to 42 days; platelets remain at room temperature in agitators up to five days (and are frozen for up to a year)—until they are shipped to a hospital for use.

-The tiny, disc-shaped particles inside your blood help it to clot.
-They’re needed for patients with diseases (such as aplastic anemia and leukemia) that hamper the body’s ability to clot and patients who are undergoing major surgeries.
+Platelets are the tiny, disc-shaped particles inside your blood that help it to clot.
+They're needed for patients with diseases such as aplastic anemia and leukemia that hamper the body's ability to clot and for patients who are undergoing major surgeries.
 Platelets are separated from your red blood cells after you donate and can only be stored up to five days.
 Thus, maintaining a large enough supply can be an issue.

 It depends on the situation.
 According to the American Red Cross, the average red blood cell transfusion is roughly 3 pints, but a single car accident victim could need up to 100 pints.

 5. Are certain blood types more valuable than others?

 Yes.
 O positive is the most common blood type in America—belonging to about 38 percent of the population—and thus, the most likely to be needed for a transfusion.
 (Type A positive ranks second at 34 percent of the population.)
 O negative blood types—that's about 7 percent of people—are considered the universal donor because their blood can be given to anyone.
 The least common blood type?
 AB negative—belonging to just 1 percent of people.